 Governor Mandel’s International Department was well ahead of other States, in sending a representative to Europe to locate and bring companies and jobs to Maryland.

 After achieving outstanding success and recognition for his highly regarded work, Philip Kapneck was also sought out by the Federal Government to help the “Invest in the USA” program in Europe.

 The Ambassador’s work in helping companies to bring business and industry to the States is ongoing.
-He has maintained the post of Maryland Trade Ambassador for more than 30 years.
+He has maintained the post of Maryland Trade Ambassador for almost 40 years.
 After working in different parts of the world to attract business and industry to the United States, he is now based in Maryland.

 Over the years, Ambassador Kapneck was invited to many business events, speaking at some of them.
 The World Trade Center Institute’s Embassy Nights have often featured in his list of favorite events.
 These evenings are an important way to connect with state colleagues and business associates.